Jonathan Motzfeldt: Political career

 Already in the mid-1950s, Jonathan Motzfeldt started his battle for Greenland's autonomy with a group of young Inuit activists.
 In the early 1970s Motzfeldt became involved in the social democratic independence movement Siumut.
 After having placed himself at the forefront of the political emancipation process that Greenland's population began in earnest in the early 1970s, Motzfeldt became synonymous with the Greenland Home Rule.
-He secured almost absolute power through a series of political purges, where old comrades like Lars Emil Johansen, Moses Olsen, Lars Chemnitz and Emil Abelsen were sidelined.
+He secured almost absolute power through a series of political purges, where old comrades like Lars Emil Johansen, Moses Olsen, Lars Chemnitz, and Emil Abelsen were sidelined.

-In 1977 he was elected Chairman of Siumut party for the first time.
-In addition, he served as Speaker of the Greenland Landsting from 1979 to 1988, in 1997 and from 2002 to 2008.
+In 1977 he was elected Chairman of the Siumut party for the first time.
+In addition, he served as Speaker of the Greenland Landsting from 1979 to 1988, in 1997, and from 2002 to 2008.

 On 1 May 1979, Jonathan Motzfeldt became the first Prime Minister of Greenland.
 He led the government for almost twelve years until 18 March 1991, when he was forced to resign and leave politics because of a drinking problem.
-However, he was awarded a number of key positions in the publicly owned portion of Greenland's economy.
+However, he was awarded several key positions in the publicly owned portion of Greenland's economy.
 The post of Prime Minister thereafter went to Lars Emil Johansen.
-Due in part, but not exclusively, to the latter's own alcoholism, Motzfeldt took the post of Prime Minister again in 1997.
-He held this post until 2002, when he was forced to call new elections because of serious criticism from the parliament (the Landsting) of management of the Home Rule's economy.
+Due in part, but not exclusively, to the latter's alcoholism, Motzfeldt took the post of Prime Minister again in 1997.
+He held this post until 2002 when he was forced to call new elections because of serious criticism from the parliament (the Landsting) of management of the Home Rule's economy.
 Unilingual party fellow Hans Enoksen was elected Prime Minister of Greenland on December 14, 2002.
 Josef "Tuusi" Motzfeldt, the leader of IA, became deputy prime minister in the new government.

 Jonathan Motzfeldt was then again elected chairman of the Greenlandic parliament.
 His last political year were marked by renewed alcohol abuse and uncontrolled expenses on travel and representation.

 Mr. Motzfeldt resigned as speaker of Greenland's Parliament on 18 January 2008 amid allegations that he had groped a female civil servant who reported him to the police.
 Motzfeldt denied wrongdoing.
 The case was subsequently dropped, without charges.
 Fellow party member Ruth Heilmann became his successor as speaker of the parliament.

-In the spring 2009 Motzfeldt was hit by a major scandal involving the abuse of public funds for private purposes.
+In the spring of 2009, Motzfeldt was hit by a major scandal involving the abuse of public funds for private purposes.
 The newspaper AG documented that up to 2008 he had let the government pay for private dinners.
 Also, it was the public purse that paid when the former Prime Minister consumed large amounts of alcohol.
 The scandal culminated when he briefly before parliamentary elections in June 2009 was denied boarding a helicopter in Qaqortoq due to intoxication.
 He was not re-elected in the parliamentary elections on 2 June 2009.